| Wheeling’s

 Prophecy.
 (See Wheeling’s Latest Attack on the Spirit of

 Prophecy—Part 1-2 [WM–532-533].)
+And so it

 continues down to the present time.
 Although Wheeling detests the Spirit